msp-strath/cs208-logic/pages/contents.md

 11. [Equality].
 How do we prove that one thing is equal to another thing?
 And what can we prove if we know that one thing is equal to another thing?

-12. [Induction] allows us to prove facts about infinitely many individuals, as long as those individuals are built up in a “well founded” way.
+12. [Arithmetic and Induction] allows us to prove facts about infinitely many individuals, as long as those individuals are built up in a “well founded” way.
 We look specifically at induction on natural numbers, which will allow us to prove facts in the theory of arithmetic.

 13. [More equality and induction exercises].